 Some dog owners opt for fully digestible chews which don’t break into hazardous pieces.
 They will keep your pup busy, but they should only be used as treats.
 They’re not a replacement for balanced, nutritional dog food.

 Whether you give your dog a raw bone, a bone-shaped treat or a non-digestible chew toy, you should always supervise their chewing.
 Dogs will chew for hours if you let them, so make sure you remove the chew after 10-15 minutes.

 How to give your dog a bone safely

 When it comes to commercially available bones and chews, look for something that’s labelled as easily digestible.
 Or, for non-edible chew toys, pick something bigger than your dog’s mouth without small or easily breakable parts.

 Any bone can cause a choking hazard when chewed into small pieces.
 So, you should always supervise your dog while they’re chewing a bone and take away it away once it’s worn down to a size smaller than their mouth.

-Finally, it’s best to give your dog a bone or chew after they’ve already eaten.
+Finally, it’s best if you or your fantastic dog sitter give your dog a bone or chew after they’ve already eaten.
 Hungry dogs are more likely to swallow pieces of bone or chew too hard and potentially injure their mouths.
 A satiated dog will enjoy the mental stimulation of chewing without feeling the urge to eat the bone.